davew-msft/MLOps-E2E/Lab1/README.md

 * To speed up Azure deployments we use ARM Templates.
 What is your experience?

+We are going to deploy the following to Azure :
+* 1 Storage account
+* 1 Data Factory
+* 1 Databricks workspace
+* 1 SQL Server
+* 1 SQL database

 ### Prerequisites

 * We will use `bash` and `az cli` commands throughout the workshop.
 You can use Powershell as an alternative, but the commands will be different.